 What Is a Company Winding Up Petition and Winding Up Order?

-A winding up petition and a winding up order are part of the same process that can force a company into liquidation.
-The winding up petition is the first step.
+A winding up petition (WUP) and a winding up order (WUO) are part of the same process that can force a company into liquidation.
+Creditors submit winding up petitions to the courts, who then consider the case of the debtors solvency and may then issue a winding up order.

-Creditors can send a winding up petition once a debt of over £750 has gone unpaid for more than 21 days.
-This will often be HMRC, although it can be any creditor.
-Once a company receives a winding up petition, it has seven days to mount a challenge, arrange a CVA, enter administration, or pay the amount it owes.
+Once a company receives a winding up petition, it has seven days to mount a challenge, declare insolvency, arrange a CVA, enter administration, or pay the amount it owes.

-Once a petition has been advertised, banks will usually freeze the business’s accounts, making it impossible for them to continue trading.
+Once a petition has been advertised, banks will usually freeze the business’s accounts and most partners will cease working with them, making it impossible for them to continue trading.

-The next step is for the court to hear the case.
-If the court agrees with the petition, it will issue a winding up order, which will begin the process of liquidating the company.
+The next step is for the court to hear the case, there is usually 6-8 weeks between the submission and the hearing but this can be longer or shorter.
+If the court agrees with the petition, it will issue a winding up order, which declares that the company is insolvent and begins the process of liquidating the company.
+It is worth noting that the vast majority of WUPs are granted.

 What Does It Mean If Your Customer Has a Winding Up Petition?

-If a customer receives a winding up petition, it is because they have been seriously remiss in the payment of a debt to a creditor (often HMRC).
-This is a major worry if the customer also owes your company money, as there is a chance it will enter liquidation and cease trading.
+If a customer receives a winding up petition, it is because they have been seriously remiss in the payment of a debt to a creditor.
+Should one of your debtors receive a WUP from another creditor it is a serious cause for alarm, as it likely means that your debt will go bad.

-If the winding up petition is successful, the company’s assets are sold, legal disputes are settled, the company will collect any money it is owed, and it will pay its creditors.
+If the winding up petition is successful, the company is declared insolvent, eases to trade and their assets are sold, legal disputes are settled, the company will collect any money it is owed, and funds distributed amongst its creditors following the set priority.
 However, a successful winding up petition does not guarantee that all creditors will receive all—or even any—of the money they are owed.

 Trade creditors are generally at the bottom of the pile.
-It is common for them to receive less than 10% of the money they are owed, and sometimes they receive nothing.
+It is common for them to receive less than 10% of the money they are owed, and often they receive nothing.

 What is the process of a Winding Up Petition?